Oliver-Lorenz-dev/seroba_validation/README.md

 This repository contains validation scripts and test data for isolates in the Global Pneumococcal Sequencing (GPS) 1 dataset that were typed as one of the newly added serotypes/subtypes to SeroBA2.

 ## Running the tests
 To run the tests, you will need the `bash` and `python3` executables.
 Some of the tests require `biopython`.
-This is installed automatically by the test script. `bash` should be automatically installed on any POSIX system.
+This is installed automatically by the test script.

 To run the tests, run the following commands:
 ```